 Play around with different ways to compare, contrast, and combine articles.

+The purpose of this assignment is to arrange the evidence from your sources into a coherent, logical structure.
+For this assignment, you will create an expanded outline of a research, synthesis paper using evidence-based arguments with citations in multiple paragraphs followed by a reference list of the academic sources used.
+The outline consists of three main sections: introduction, literature review, and conclusions.
 For this assignment, there is no magic number of references needed or required.
 However, it is likely that you will need at least the 10 primary, academic sources used for the previous assignment and possibly some others.
-Refer to the full example and rubric as an example of what is expected to receive a high mark.
+Additionally, there is no page requirement for this assignment, but please use the example below as an example of what is expected for a high mark.